ClassyJuhi/CSS-Design-Lab/Glassmorphic Marvels/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [coderjuhisingh@gmail.com].
+If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [classyjuhi@gmail.com] or [(https://www.linkedin.com/in/classy-juhi/].

 Enjoy exploring the Glassmorphic Marvels!